With icebergs the size of skyscrapers and an Ice Sheet taking up about 80% of the total landmass, Greenland offers a world of Arctic adventures.

 As you ride across the inland ice while the sun reflects its beams in the bright sheet of ice, you will have plenty of time to take in all the impressions of nature and the Arctic world.
 There is nothing like enjoying the unique experience of watching the dogs work their way through the white landscape.

-There is definitely something about experiencing Greenland from the perspective of a dog sled that other attractions simply cannot match.
+There is something about experiencing Greenland from the perspective of a dog sled that other attractions simply cannot match.

 4. On the top of Greenland

-Due to the domineering ice cap taking up more than 80% of the total landmass, Greenland consists of a wild and rough nature.
+Due to the domineering ice cap taking up more than 80% of the total landmass, Greenland consists of wild and rough nature.
 This makes Greenland a unique place for climbers and mountaineers to face a challenge.

-There are no official guidebooks showing climbing routes in Greenland, but that just provide active travelers with a feeling of being the first ones there.
+There are no official guidebooks showing climbing routes in Greenland, but that just provides active travelers with a feeling of being the first ones there.
 Climbing and mountaineering in Greenland will give you the possibility of experiencing some of the world’s most beautiful views.
 Not many countries can boast of a coast-to-coast ice sheet and a unique Arctic fauna.

 The mountains of Greenland offer a wild nature, and if you are lucky you will be exposed to some of the unique creatures of the Arctic animal kingdom.